Finding The Best Dog Nutritional Supplements For Overall Health

-This essential and nutritional fatty acid supports not only supports healthy joint function, it supports brain development in puppies and helps improve your dog’s skin and coat.
+This essential and nutritional fatty acid not only supports healthy joint function, but it also supports brain development in puppies, and helps improve your dog’s skin and coat.
 When looking for enriching Omega 3s, you’ll want to look for supplements with EPA and DHA.
-Both of these are extremely helpful reducing arthritis inflammation in dogs.
+Both of these are extremely helpful in reducing arthritis inflammation in dogs.

 We love that joint supplements are being to include Tumeric.
-That’s because it is naturally anti-inflammatory which helps relieve the pain and stiffness caused by arthritis.
-There is a word of caution before you give your dog supplements containing Tumeric.
-It is a blood thinner so we highly recommend consulting your vet before adding this to your dog’s diet.
+That’s because it is naturally anti-inflammatory, which helps relieve the pain and stiffness caused by arthritis.
+Before you give your dog supplements containing Tumeric, there is a word of caution.
+It is a blood thinner, so we highly recommend consulting your vet before adding this to your dog’s diet.

 This is one of the most popular ingredients in arthritis and joint supplements for dogs because it is naturally occurring and is known to alleviate pain and ease recovery from joint surgery.
 Glucosamine does this by aiding in the repair of damaged cartilage.

 We have a Golden Retriever and an older Vizsla who both receive a daily joint supplement.
 The brands we have tested and have seen great results with are:

 - Maev Hip & Joint Vitamin Bars – $34.00

 - Wild Earth Hip & Joint Dog Supplements – $30.00